 The term low vision specialist refers to an ophthalmologist or optometrist who has completed additional training and certification in the area of low vision.
 An exam conducted by a low vision specialist is similar to the exam conducted by either an ophthalmologist or optometrist.
 However, it will have additional components that focus on helping children maximize their usable vision through low vision devices for

 - intermediate tasks (16 inches to 3 feet), and

 The low vision specialist can prescribe aids such as magnifiers, monoculars, or video magnifiers.
 A low vision specialist also considers how lighting and nonoptical aids such as a reading stand, bold-lined paper, or nonprescription sun lenses can help children use their vision more efficiently.

 Certified Low Vision Therapists

 A certified low vision therapist (CLVT) has completed an internship and passed an exam to demonstrate knowledge of low vision.
-The CLVT conducts a functional vision assessment (FVA) to determine how a child is using his or her vision for education, recreation, and daily living tasks.
-The low vision therapist may also be a teacher of students with visual impairments (TVI) or an orientation and mobility (O&M) specialist.
-The CLVT works closely with either an ophthalmologist or optometrist who prescribes low vision devices based on the functional vision assessment.
-The CLVT also teaches children how to use these aids and other techniques to maximize their functional vision.
+The CLVT conducts a functional vision assessment (FVA) to determine how a child is using their vision for everyday tasks.
+They will work closely with either an ophthalmologist or optometrist who prescribes low vision devices based on the functional vision assessment.
+The Therapist also teaches children how to use these aids and other techniques to maximize their functional vision.
 A CLVT is not a doctor and cannot diagnose an eye disease, prescribe eyeglasses or contact lenses, or prescribe medications.